gleb-pp/edhub/content/docs/2025/edhub/week2.md

 After the TA's recommendation, we fixed the network settings in the `docker-compose.yml` file that previously specified a concrete address.

-We also decided to redesign the architecture of the project to break one big `main.py` file into several parts with logic, models and routers.
+We also decided to redesign the architecture of the project to break one big `main.py` file into several parts with `logic/`, `models/` and `routers/`.
 This way the project will be more scalable and it will be easier to work on several functions in parallel.

 ## Plan for the Week 3